Why natural language processing (NLP) is vital for a truly successful AI assistant

 An NLP-based AI assistant can be trained to recognise the difference between being “asked to pay” and money already having been “taken” out of an account to pay for the fine.
 It then responds differently to each customer.

 Basic chatbots don’t have NLP so can only follow a general rule about what to do with a wrong payment query.
-Here, it’s programmed to ask the amount the customer paid, which doesn’t help the person who is yet to pay, so their problem is unsolved and it’s a poor experience for the customer.
+Here, it’s programmed to ask the amount the customer paid, which doesn’t help the person who is yet to pay, so their problem is unsolved and it’s a poor experience for that customer.

 Chatbot